 A 10-panel drug test is a common way to check for various drugs in a person’s body.
-It typically involves testing urine for numerous drugs, such as marijuana, cocaine, opioids, amphetamines, and more.
+It typically involves testing urine for drugs, such as cannabis, opioids, and more.

 Typically, traces of these substances in the urine mean the individual has these substances in their body.
 However, false positives can occur, where the test detects drugs when a person has not taken any.